 Finding Treatments for Fragile X Syndrome

-IDDB-supported researchers are currently studying the "mGluR Theory" of Fragile X syndrome: that exaggerated signaling in mGluR (metabotropic glutamate receptor) pathways because of missing Fragile X Mental Retardation Protein (FMRP) leads to the condition's various symptoms.
+IDDB-supported researchers are currently studying the "mGluR Theory" of Fragile X syndrome: that exaggerated signaling in mGluR (metabotropic glutamate receptor) pathways from missing FMRP leads to the condition's various symptoms.

 Using a Fragile X mouse model, researchers generated mice with 50% lower expression of mGluR5.
 Several aspects of Fragile X were improved, as the risk of seizures was reduced and there was better eye development, brain development, and behavior.1 Current research will test whether inhibiting mGluR5 after birth can prevent Fragile X syndrome in this mouse model.
 The researchers will also inhibit mGluR5 after Fragile X symptoms are present to investigate whether such an action can reverse the symptoms.